Printable Atkins Phase 1 Food List

-The Atkins phase 1 diet is the most restrictive, but you can gradually increase the number of carbohydrates you consume in the other three phases.
+The Atkins phase 1 diet is the most restrictive, but you can gradually increase the carbohydrates you consume in the other three phases.

-You should keep in mind that if you want the diet to work for you, you should avoid consuming anything, not on the list of items to eat.
+If you want the diet to work for you, you should avoid consuming anything that is not on the list of items to eat.